diegopacheco/diegopacheco-architecture-library/src/epilogue/GLOSSARY.md

 **Random Load Balancing**
 A load balancing algorithm that randomly selects a server for each request, providing simple distribution without state tracking.

+**Resilience**
+The ability of a system to recover from failures and continue operating despite disruptions.
+Distinguished from anti-fragility, which requires systems to improve from stress.

 **Rate Limiting**
 A technique controlling the rate at which requests are processed to avoid overwhelming systems.